Shared drives limits

 Hidden shared drives count toward maximum limits

-If a user hides a shared drive, the files, folders, and members in that shared drive still count toward the limits above.
+If a user hides a shared drive, the files, folders, and members in the shared drive still count toward all of the limits above.
+Learn more about hiding a shared drive.